graevy/graevy.github.io/content/posts/roms.md

 [^5]: iirc this isn't necessary because pairing is automatically accepted in the next step, but some phones are so picky.

-[^6]: For windows command prompt specifically, you'll have to find the adb executable, typically installed in `C:\Android\sdk\platform-tools\`.
+[^6]: For windows command prompt specifically, you'll have to find the adb executable after installing it, typically installed in `C:\Android\sdk\platform-tools\`.
 Press the windows key, search for `adb`, right click it and open file location to check.
 Then navigate to it in command prompt using `cd C:\path\to\adb\executable\parent\folder`, THEN you can run adb/fastboot commands.

 [^7]: One time, I opened this menu, and was greeted with a glitched noise texture reminiscent of GPU failure.
 It still worked, though.
 Thankfully LG doesn't make phones anymore